gs14n/Node-Azured/README.md

-This is readme file placeholder
+This is readme file placeholder for project